Anas4746/magnet-brains-task/README.md

 Installation =>

-                Clone the repository:
+                1.Clone the repository:
                 git clone <repository-url>

-                Navigate to the project folder:
+                2.Navigate to the project folder:
                 cd project-folder-name

-                Install dependencies:
+                3.Install dependencies:
                 cd frontend && npm install
                 cd backend && npm install

-                Start the development server:
+                4.Start the development server:
                 (move to frontend folder if you are not) cd frontend npm run both